-Pass piano proficiency test

-Music Business Major

-The music business major prepares students to enter today's

-music industry and to pursue career opportunity where the arts and commerce intersect.
+Pass piano proficiency test Complete sophomore/transfer music major jury & music departmental degree application Pass three music repertoire tests Music Business Major The music business major prepares students to enter today's music industry and to pursue career opportunity where the arts and commerce intersect.
 Courses in music, performing arts, and business combine with field observations and internships.
 These experiences prepare students for careers in fields such as arts management, promotion, the record industry, and general music business.
 The program affords both the performing artist and the business student the opportunity to pursue music business studies.
 The music business major has two tracks: the Bachelor of Arts in Music with Music Business Concentration (designed with a music emphasis) and the Bachelor of Arts in Business Administration with Specialization in Music Business (designed with business emphasis).
 Augsburg College full-time students may elect to take one course each semester at McNally Smith College of Music providing that they meet all McNally Smith College of Music requirements.
 A list of approved electives from MSCM for the music business major is available in the Augsburg music office.
-In no instance may a McNally Smith course be used as a substitute for any Augsburg course specifically listed within a degree program.
+McNally Smith courses cannot be used as a substitute for any required Augsburg course specifically listed within a degree program.
 This program is open to sophomores through seniors.
 There is no additional fee for this program.
-Faculty Adviser: Ned Kantar

-B.A. in Music with Music Business Concentration
+Faculty Adviser: Ned Kantar B.A. in Music with Music Business Concentration Requirements: